vokimon/apunts/music/music-harmony.md

 Outside any diatonic scale.

-### Slash chords
+### Inversion / Slash chords

+**Inversion:** a different order in which play the notes of a chord The standard inversion is the one with the bass note being the root.

-Inversion of the chord which has the bass note different from the root.
+**Slash chords:** Inversion of the chord which has the bass note different from the root.

-C/G means inversion with G as the bass note.
+Named because the notation: C/G means inversion with G as the bass note.

-## Inversions
+## Modulation

-Diferrent order in which we play the notes of a chord
+Changing the key/scale in the middle of the song

+- Intensify the energy level (subidon-subidon)
+- In duets, adapting to the singer key
+- Create interest in a monotonous song (subidon-subidon, too)
+- Could lead to akward sensation

+Tactics:

+- Dominant bridge up (energy push): For semitone up, use the dominant chord of the target key.
+	- Examples: C  F  G  C  **Ab**  Db  Gb  Ab  Db
+- Pivot chords: For wider jumps, usually use in duets.
+Use chords that are shared by both keys.
+Can be combined with target dominant.
+	- Example: C  Dm  G  Am  Dm  Gm7  C11  F

+Considerations:

+- Upwards is easier than downwards since downwards sap energy from the song
+	- Changing down 4th can be see as changing up a 5th, so ok
+	- But changing down semitone or tone is trick
+- Harder to modulate to different signatures (either sharps or flats)
+- Better to use upward modulation along intensifications on the lyrics, the singing style or volume
+- Early modulation could sound abrupt, better later in the song, when the harmony has been introduced

+## Chord progression

+**Chord progression:** A sequence of chords.

+- Different chord progressions provides different feelings to the piece
+- Two transposed chord progressions provide a similar feeling
+- Because of that we characterize chords in a chord progression with the intervals to their roots from the key/scale root.
+- We represent the chords with roman numerals, upper case if Major, lower case if minor
+	- In C Major scale: D is _II_ and Am is _vi_
+	- In A minor scale: D is _VI_ and Am is _i_

 ## Common Pop chord progressions